 This study is located in the extensive literature of Roman Catholic ressourcement theology but at the same time, it focuses on a substory—the growth of ressourcement theology in India—that has remained unexplored.
 The book links the trajectory of ressourcement theology to the state of the universality of Catholicism and, ultimately, to the meaning of World Catholicism.

-In this theological historical study, the author recovers a lost line of thought to show how it influenced Indian Catholicism before and during the Second Vatican Council and to consider its relevance to the present.
-Christian missionaries tried to reframe Indian philosophy in Christian terms and Christian theology in Hindu terms.
+In this theological historical study, the author recovers a lost line of thought, to show how it influenced Indian Catholicism before and during the Second Vatican Council and to consider its relevance to the present.
+Christian missionaries tried to reframe Indian philosophy in Christian terms, and Christian theology in Hindu terms.
 Their attempt failed, but the question of the encounter between Christianity and Hinduism remains relevant to this day.

 The problems addressed in this study are the status of the “universality” of Catholicism and the role of India in the “universal” church.
 Although Christian Indians seem more interested in integrating their community within Indian society at large rather than evangelizing, the question arises of whether India will become Christian.
 If not, what exactly is the “universal” church?